Skip to main content

 If you want to sell your wedding dress to a good home, you’ve at least got to make sure it looks nice in the photographs.

 Take time photographing your wedding dress.
-You don’t need to use a proper camera if you don’t have one – a smart phone will do – but make sure you shoot the photographs in natural light and against a fuss-free background.
+You don’t need to use a proper camera if you don’t have one – a smartphone will do – but make sure you shoot the photographs in natural light and against a fuss-free background.

-Oh, and photos where a model is wearing the dress tend to do better than photos where the dress is simply hung up.
-It’s always useful for a bride-to-be to be able to see the dress on someone else!
-With this in mind, it might be a good idea to recruit a friend to take photos of you in your wedding dress, or model the wedding dress for you if you’d prefer to be behind the camera.
+With this in mind, it might be a good idea to recruit a friend to take photos of you in your wedding dress or model the wedding dress for you if you’d prefer to be behind the camera.
 You could even use your professional wedding day photographs (as long as your photographer allows it).

 5. Give a Detailed Description